• Skip to main content

 • Tea - 1 cup of a good, strong-brewed tea to soak the fruit in overnight.
 Pick a strong black tea or a complementary tea flavor that will add richness to your brack.

 • Fruit - 1 ½-2 cups of a dried fruit combination of sultanas (golden raisins), raisins, and dried cherries plus some dried orange peel for a stronger orange and fruit flavor.
-Other fruits such as dried apricot or prunes can also be added if desired.
+Other fruits, such as dried apricots or prunes, can be added if desired.

 • Baking Spices - you need about 2 teaspoons of your favorite warm baking spices.
 I use a combination of cinnamon, cloves, and nutmeg for tasty perfection!
 My mixed spice is also ideal for this recipe!